nitishakalwadi/portfolio/blog/user/pages/about/page.md

 I am a crazy guy who likes to experiment new things, break stuff and try to fix them in a better way, play around with new technologies.

-This is my officila blog where I blog about whatever things I like or I experiemnt.
+This is my official blog where I blog about whatever things I like or I experiemnt.

-Hopw you like it.
+Hope you like it.